Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 22 December 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union [EU] member companies and non-EU [Serbia and Ukraine] member companies) was 863 TWh.
+- As of 22 December 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) was 863 TWh.
 The inventories were 15.5 % down from the previous month and 12.9% lower year-on-year, and 67 TWh higher than the five-year average.
 The inventories were at record highs in 2019, and in the first half of 2020, the inventory levels were higher than one-year-earlier levels.
 But since September, the inventory levels turned negative year-on-year, with inventories declining at a faster rate, especially from late November.
 On 22 December 2020, the working gas volume in storage was 77 % full, staying within the range of 71% - 90% in the same period over the past five years.

 - LNG spot prices in Asia have soared because of three factors: a decline in LNG supply due to troubles with multiple LNG plants; an increase in LNG imports due to China's economic recovery; and the lower-than-expected temperatures in December 2020 in Northeast Asia including Japan.
 As a result, the working gas volume in storage in Europe is expected to remain at a lower level than in 2019.